John W. Tankersley Field

 John W. Tankersley Field is a baseball venue in Prairie View, Texas, United States.
 It is home to the Prairie View A&M Panthers baseball team of the NCAA Division I Southwestern Athletic Conference.
-The facility has a capacity of 512 spectators and is named for John Tankersley who was the head coach of the Panthers from 1969 to 1972, and again from 1975 to 2002.
+The facility has a capacity of 512 spectators and is named for John Tankersley, who was the head coach of the Panthers from 1969 to 1972 and again from 1975 to 2002.

 Features

-The field's features include an grass playing surface, a press box, an electronic scoreboard, dugouts, a brick backstop, restrooms, and concessions.
+The field's features include a grass playing surface, a press box, an electronic scoreboard, dugouts, a brick backstop, restrooms, and concessions.